amansohal8654/Sv_Dv_React_Native/README.md

-# Build a React Native with (TypeScript, Firebase, GraphQL, StepZen & Tailwind CSS)
+# Build a React Native App with (TypeScript, Firebase, GraphQL, StepZen & Tailwind CSS)
 This app is about Customers and their delivery tracking system.

 ## What you will need